[To see our complete list of accused bishops, click here.]

 In June 2022, the Albany Times-Union published an interview with two brothers in their 40s who said that Hubbard took part in some of hundreds of sexual assaults inflicted on them by former priest Gary Mercure.
 The brothers’ abuse by Mercure began in the mid-1980s, when one of the brothers was age 8, and lasted for a decade, into their high school years.
 The younger brother says that he was sexually abused by Hubbard once; the older brother alleges that Hubbard, who was bishop at the time, joined in the abuse on multiple occasions, and that the assaults took place in Lake George motels, Mercure’s vehicle, and the rectory of Our Lady of Annunciation in Queensbury NY.

 On 11/18/2022, Hubbard announced that he had petitioned the Vatican for permission to return to the lay state.
 His stated reason: a church policy forbidding all accused priests from ministering publicly.
 Its effect has been to “deprive me of the single greatest joy of my life,” he wrote.
-Current Albany bishop Scharfenberger stated publicly that the policy does not apply to accused bishops and that Hubbard’s removal from ministry had been voluntary.
-According to some reports, Hubbard is seeking laicization in order to marry.
+Current Albany bishop Scharfenberger stated publicly that the policy does not apply to accused bishops and that Hubbard’s abstention from ministry had been voluntary.
+According to some reports, Hubbard was seeking laicization in order to marry.